Wonderful Weekend Wanders 500 Rai Floating Resort, Khao Sok, Thailand

 Thailand is the land of drop-dead gorgeous hotels and resorts.
 500 Rai Floating Resort wasn’t the most luxurious hotel stay we’ve ever had, but it might be one of the most luxurious stays you will find on the lake.
 It was our most memorable stay of 2022 in an utterly breathtaking way.

-This resort ticks both our boxes of what we are looking for from our weekend wanders.
-Whilst I’m all about the accommodation, Mr Wren, my resident zoologist is all about wildlife.
-We’re both ALL about nature.
+This resort ticks both our boxes for what we are looking for from our weekend wanders.
+While I’m all about the accommodation, Mr Wren, my resident zoologist, is all about wildlife.
+We’re both all about nature.
 There is something about the lake and rainforest in Khao Sok National Park that is so rejuvenating.

-We leave 500 Rai Floating Resort feeling awed by the beauty of the region and privileged to have seen some of the animals who call it home’.
+We leave 500 Rai Floating Resort feeling awed by the region’s beauty and privileged to have seen some of the animals that call it home.

 Sharing is caring!